 Product Roadmap

-- Strategic Alignment: Connects product development to company goals and vision
+Strategic alignment - Connects product development to company goals and vision, so everyone is working toward the same objectives.

-- Prioritization Framework: Guides decisions about what to build and when
+Prioritization framework - Guides decisions about what to build and when, so you can focus on what matters most.

-- Resource Planning: Helps teams allocate time and resources appropriately
+Resource planning - Helps teams allocate time and resources appropriately, so you can plan effectively.

-- Progress Tracking: Provides a reference point to measure development progress
+Progress tracking - Provides a reference point to measure development progress, so you can see how you're doing.

-- Expectation Management: Sets realistic expectations about upcoming work
+Expectation management - Sets realistic expectations about upcoming work, so stakeholders know what to expect.

 Benefits for Different Stakeholders

-- For Executives: Shows how product development supports business objectives
+For executives - Shows how product development supports business objectives, so they can see the strategic value.

-- For Development Teams: Offers visibility into upcoming priorities for planning
+For development teams - Offers visibility into upcoming priorities for planning, so they can prepare effectively.

-- For Customers: Builds confidence in the product's direction and longevity
+For customers - Builds confidence in the product's direction and longevity, so they know you're committed to improvement.

 Types of Product Roadmaps